Ahli/AhliObs-SC2-Mod/README.md

     - animation event "TextUpdated" is fired when worker killed counter's text is updated => Observer UIs can animate
     - added player score that provides a player's starting position belonging to the initial 1=left or 2=right team for observer interfaces
 - **Bug Fixes**
+  - SC2:
+    - Units Lost Resources:
+      - Overlords with Ventral Sacs and Overseers made from them will report its actual resource worth on death
+        - this was 25/25 too low
+      - Archons will report their actual resource worth on death instead of assuming the Archon was created by one HT and one DT
+    - corrected score amount of Upgrades to match resource costs:
+      - Cloaking Field, Hyperflight Rotors, Infernal Pre-Igniter, Drilling Claws, Smart Servos,
+      - Tunneling Claws, Charge, Extended Thermal Lance, Flux Vanes
+  - WCS GameHeart:
     - fixed Dark Shrine not showing upgrades in research on a tag
     - fixed potential bug when worker is killed at the same time as that player's notification timer expires resulting in a hidden notification and subsequently resulting in a wrong displayed count when the next one is killed
     - fixed not respecting facility slot limit which breaks the entire upgrade notification system, if upgrades in research exceed 100
     - fixed a bug when UI upgrade notification slots are exceeded (> 50) and the upgrade is cancelled/finished in that slot
     - fixed a Reactor being destroyed causing a blue unit icon when the player is supply blocked
     - fixed white production labels being able to appear briefly on screen at the map start
     - Worker Killed Notification counts larger than 99 will now shrink to fit instead of showing an ellipsis
     - fixed the last upgrade notification slot never being used
     - fixed having more than 50 upgrades causing further upgrades to not be displayed.
 Now the limit is 100 as previously intended
     - graph shortcuts are now disabled when not playing a 1vs1 instead of showing an empty graph dialog
-- **SC2 Bug Fixes**
-  - Units Lost Resources:
-    - Overlords with Ventral Sacs and Overseers made from them will report its actual resource worth on death
-      - this was 25/25 too low
-    - Archons will report their actual resource worth on death instead of assuming the Archon was created by one HT and one DT
-  - corrected score amount of Upgrades to match resource costs:
-    - Cloaking Field, Hyperflight Rotors, Infernal Pre-Igniter, Drilling Claws, Smart Servos,
-    - Tunneling Claws, Charge, Extended Thermal Lance, Flux Vanes
-  - Observer Leaderpanel:
-    - removed Reaper's KD8 Charges from the structures tab
-    - fixed Reactors and Tech Labs creating multiple buttons
 - **Optimizations**
   - fixed performance issues of Battlecruiser script triggers created by Blizzard
     - the game will now use less CPU when issuing commands and when units execute abilities (global improvement for all units)